Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Step 1: Error away from the saddle point

 \section{Step 1: Error away from the saddle point}

 In this section we begin our proof of the asymptotic \eqref{asymptotic}.
 First we bound the error in the region away from the saddle points:

 The number 100 can be replaced by any other positive integer provided it is sufficiently large.
-The idea of the proof already apppeared in \cite{Newman}: when we compute the asymptotic of the infinite series with $\hat{y} = -1$ and $q_1,q_2$ set to be $1$ in the numerator:
+The idea of the proof already apppeared in \cite{Newman}: when we compute the asymptotic of the infinite series with $\hat{y} = -1$ and {$q_1,q_2 = 1$} in the numerator:

 We notice that the $n=1$ term already contributes $-4(\beta\epsilon_1\epsilon_2)^{-1}$.
 Due to the $1/n^4$ decay the sum from $n=2...\infty$ contributes only a tiny amount to the final asymptotic.
 As a result we will estimate the term $n=1$ and the terms $n\geq 2$ separately.
 We will not place a strong estimate on the terms $n\geq 2$ because their contribution is very small.
 However we will place a strong estimate on the $n=1$ term because it dominates the asymptotic.